erikh/border/README.md

 - [x] Provides TCP and HTTP Load Balancing
 - [ ] TLS Termination
 - [ ] Load Balancing of less typical DNS situations, such as SRV records (think tools like Samba or LDAP).
-- [ ] Healthchecks are a part of DNS, and when a health check is failed, DNS is automatically adjusted.
+- [x] Health checks are a part of DNS, and when a health check is failed, DNS is automatically adjusted.
 - [ ] Zone Transfers do not use the unwieldy and frequently insecure AXFR protocol, instead opting for the protections provided by JOSE.
 Full configuration is synced, not just zones.